karl-henrik/trivselmaskinen.backend/DataContract.md

 > This call gets the current question from the service for the specified device.

 Bool PostAnswer(Answer)
-> This function accepts answers to quetsions.
+> This function accepts answers to questions.